padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 # Assignment

+**Background**

-Modify the scripts to characterise the spatial extent of potential land clearing and regrowth in the Daly River Catchment from 2019 to 2023.
+You have been employed by the Northern Territory Government as *Senior Rangeland Monitoring Officer – Remote Sensing* and one of your KPIs is to produce and share information on the fire frequency of the Daly River Catchment (DRC) from 2001 to date.
-Produce a scientific article for this task.
+Because of consistency with existing data, you were tasked to use MODIS FireCC151, a data product developed as part of the European Space Agency (ESA) Climate Change Initiative (CCI) Programme.
+For a thorough analysis, you were asked to explore every image collected over the region of interest.
+Modify the scripts to produce a scientific article for this task.

 **Task**